waqasbhatti/astrobase/README.md

 for your purposes.

-- **[astrokep](astrobase/astrokep.py)**: contains functions for dealing with Kepler and K2 Mission light curves from STScI MAST (reading the FITS files), some basic operations (converting fluxes to mags, decorrelation of light curves, filtering light curves, and fitting object centroids for eclipse analysis, etc.)
+- **[astrokep](astrobase/astrokep.py)**: contains functions for dealing with Kepler and K2 Mission light curves from STScI MAST (reading the FITS files, consolidating light curves for objects over quarters), and some basic operations (converting fluxes to mags, decorrelation of light curves, filtering light curves, and fitting object centroids for eclipse analysis, etc.)

 - **[checkplot](astrobase/checkplot.py)**: contains functions to make
   checkplots: a grid of plots used to quickly decide if a period search for a